-Our future success depends on our ability to recruit, train, retain and motivate key personnel, including Christopher Beals, our Chief Executive Officer; Brian Camire, our General Counsel; Justin Dean, our Chief Technology Officer and Chief Information Officer; Juanjo Feijoo, our Chief Operating Officer; and Arden Lee, our Chief Financial Officer.
+Our future success depends on our ability to recruit, train, retain and motivate key personnel, including Doug Francis, our Executive Chair and Principal Executive Officer, Arden Lee, our Chief Financial Officer; Brian Camire, our General Counsel; Duncan Grazier, our Chief Technology Officer and Randa McMinn, our Chief Marketing Officer.
 Competition for qualified personnel in the technology industry is intense, particularly in Southern California, where we are headquartered.
 Additionally, we face additional challenges in attracting, retaining and motivating highly qualified personnel due to our relationship to the cannabis industry, which is rapidly evolving and has varying levels of social acceptance.
 We generally do not maintain fixed term employment contracts or key man life insurance with any of our employees.
 Any failure to attract, train, retain and motivate qualified personnel could materially harm our operating results and growth prospects.